FishtownFish wrapped around the rod of AsclepiusMedicine

 The dose of cordyceps that improves exercise performance in published trials is 2 to 3 grams per day of standardized extract for 6 to 12 weeks.
 Shorter trials (1 to 2 weeks) and lower doses (500 mg to 1,500 mg) typically show no significant effect.
 Most consumer products dose at the lower end, which is one reason patients often report no benefit.

-Medicinal mushrooms are not generally recommended during pregnancy or lactation because safety data are limited.
+Medicinal mushrooms are not generally recommended during pregnancy or breastfeeding because safety data are limited.
 There are no large trials in pregnant patients, and the immune-modulating and anticoagulant effects of some mushrooms make a default position of caution reasonable.
 Patients who are pregnant, trying to conceive, or breastfeeding should pause medicinal mushroom supplements and discuss with their clinician.

 Deep-Dive Questions